Module 15.3: Neon & PlanetScale - Serverless Databases That Branch Like Git

 | Treating like traditional DB | Missing the benefits | Embrace branching workflow |

-| Not testing migrations on branch | Same mistake that causes incidents | Always test schema changes on branch with full data |
+| Not testing migrations on branch | Same mistake that causes incidents | Test schema changes on branch against representative production-like data |

 | Skipping deploy request review | Schema changes bypass team review | Require approval for production deploys (PlanetScale) |